mitthrawnuruodo/fed2-js2-shorts/Module 3/expressjs.md

 //...
 ```

-If so, this is probably because we already used port 3000 in [Node.js](./nodejs.md).
+If so, this is probably because we already used port 3000 during the [Node.js](./nodejs.md) article.

 We then need to change the server settings in the top of `app.js`, use port 3001 instead of 3000: